 Procurement of secure software

 Third-party software can introduce hidden risks if security expectations are not clearly defined.
-OWASP ASVS provides a benchmark that organizations can use when working with vendors, ensuring applications meet agreed security requirements before they are deployed.
+OWASP ASVS provides a clear benchmark that organizations can use when working with vendors, ensuring applications meet agreed security requirements before they are deployed.

 By asking suppliers to demonstrate compliance with a chosen ASVS level, businesses move beyond vague promises and gain measurable proof of security.
-This not only reduces risk but also improves accountability across the software supply chain.
+This not only reduces risk but also strengthens accountability across the software supply chain.

 How to use Beagle Security to implement OWASP ASVS in your organization?